cxw620/rust-polyglot/docs/intro.rst

 the interpreter for the Rust Mid-Intermediate Representation.

 Rust is available in "stable", "beta" and "nightly" flavours.
-Rust intends to avoid (and in practice, generally does void) breaking existing code which was using stable interfaces.
+Rust intends to avoid (and in practice, generally does avoid) breaking existing code which was using stable interfaces.

 Library ecosystem